Participants who have successfully completed the live version of this activity are not eligible to receive credit for this enduring material.

 All educational activities are accessible via a PC (Windows 2000/XP/Vista/7) or Mac (Mac OS 10.x or later) computer with current versions of the following browsers: Mozilla Firefox (firefox download click here).
 Windows Media Player or compatible alternative, sound card, and speakers are required for streamed audio.
 The latest version of the Adobe Flash Player is suggested (please download here) for video programs.
 A PDF reader is required for print publications.
 Please direct technical questions to firstname.lastname@example.org.

-In support of improving patient care, North American Center for Continuing Medical Education, LLC (NACCME) is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.
+In support of improving patient care, North American Center for Continuing Medical Education (NACCME) is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-NACCME designates this enduring material for a maximum of 15.25 AMA PRA Category 1 Credits™.
+NACCME designates this on-demand activity for a maximum of 17.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Provider approved by the California Board of Registered Nursing, Provider #13255 for 15.25 contact hours.
+Provider approved by the California Board of Registered Nursing, Provider Number 13255 for 17.0 contact hours.

 This educational activity is a knowledge-based activity.